 Edward of Westminster

-Edward of Westminster (aka Edward of Lancaster) was a horrible little shit who loved violence and power.
+Edward of Westminster (aka Edward of Lancaster) was rumored to be a horrible little shit who loved violence and power.
 He was raised as the next in line to the throne after his (alleged) father, King “Nuttypants” Henry VI.
 He was well-indulged by his mother and took great delight in calling for executions, even for members of his advisors’ counsel.
 His mother, Margaret of Anjou, was not successful in putting him on the throne, despite her mighty and ferocious efforts.
 The little turd died on the battlefield at the age of 17, either in the course of battle, or captured and beheaded before the battle commenced.
 Or stabbed in front of the King.
 Th point is, he died.

 King Edward IV & Elizabeth Woodville =